NSF-COMPASS-Center/HAVEN/README.md

 2. Create a new project in Weights and Biases named `zoonosis-host-prediction`.
 3. Setup the `wandb` library by completing [Step 1 in the Quickstart](https://wandb.ai/quickstart?utm_source=app-resource-center&utm_medium=app&utm_term=quickstart).
     - Note: Do not forget to log in to Weights and Biases (`wandb login`) in the server where you intend to execute the experiment.

 ---
-## Getting Started
-1. Decide which of the [Pipelines](#pipelines) to use
-   - If your data requires pre-processing, review the [Data preprocessor script](#scripts) instead (this might require some modification)
-2. Within /input/config-files, locate the directory that matches the previous step and create a subdirectory as necessary
-3. Create a config file for your experiment (optional: copy/paste from a similar existing config file)
-4. Modify parameters based on these [instructions](#config-file-parameters)
-5. When done, try to [run](#usage)

----
 ## Usage